Civics 101 Academy

 HSA Overview, Children and Family Services, Collaborative Community Outcomes, Employment Services, Self-Sufficiency Services, Housing

-Judiciary, Probation, District Attorney, Private Defender
+Judiciary, Probation, District Attorney, Private Defender.
+Includes mock trial!

-November 15: Graduation (and more!)
+Oct.
+26: Graduation (and more!)